 The main monetary authority of the country is the governmental organisation Central Bank of Venezuela, or Banco Central de Venezuela (BCV).
 It also acts as a Clearing House System’s ruling officer.
 Founded in 1939, BCV oversees Venezuelan banks and maintains a fixed bolívar exchange level.
 Moody’s Investors Service estimates that the ultimate reorganization of Venezuela will cost more than $65.2 billion, the fourth biggest mistake in history, after missed bond interest payments from the state and domestic oil business PDVSA.
 (In 2012, Argentina in 2001 and Russia in 1998, the first three were Greece).
 This list of top banks in Venezuela is a helpful guide on where to begin for anyone considering a profession in banking in Venezuela.
-See our list of financial institutions for more information.The state banking system, apart from the central bank, consists of national and development banks operated by the Venezuelan Development Corp., commercial banks, investment banks, mortgage banks in Venezuela, as well as savings and loan associations.
+See our list of financial institutions for more information.The state banking system, apart from the central bank, consists of national and development banks operated by the Venezuelan Development Corp., commercial banks, investment banks, You should also have some basic knowledge in finance and business, and no better way for that than online courses.
+Check out OnlineCourseRank for the best platforms around. mortgage banks in Venezuela, as well as savings and loan associations.

 Banesco Universal C.A.
 Banco.
 Is a Venezuelan financial institution headquartered in Caracas.
 The bank is component of the Banking Association of Venezuela (Asociación Bancaria de Venezuela).
 Banescu Alexandra has 340 branches, over 115,000 POS and 1,377 ATMs throughout Venezuela.
 With more than 6 million customers, Banesco is presently Venezuela’s biggest private banking company, with a market quota of[ null 21.32 percent] of complete investments and[ null 18.3 percent] of loan portfolios.